Ashwinpillai9/creatorPulse/README.md

 # CreatorPulse

 CreatorPulse is a lightweight newsroom assistant that curates stories from your Supabase feeds, summarizes them with Gemini/OpenAI, and ships a polished HTML email via Gmail SMTP.
-The frontend pairs the workflow down to a single minimal dashboard so you can add sources, generate a draft, preview the exact email markup, and send it in a few clicks.
+The refreshed dashboard guides you through a pipeline that ingests data, curates the top ten stories, generates newsroom-style headlines and summaries, previews the HTML draft, and sends after approval.

 ## Features
 - **Source management** — Add RSS feeds, trigger ingestion, and review the active list backed by Supabase.
+- **Automated pipeline** — Optional source input → ingest feeds → curate top ten stories → summarize with newsroom headlines → preview → approve & send.
-- **AI summarization** — Generate concise bulletproof summaries with Gemini (preferred) or OpenAI as fallback.
+- **AI summarization** — Gemini (preferred) or OpenAI produce two-sentence briefs with a `Why it matters` line plus an editor-style headline.
 - **HTML email generation** — Render a responsive multi-part email (HTML + plain text) ready for modern mail clients.
-- **Minimal React UI** — One-page dashboard with draft preview, status messaging, and clean typography.
+- **Guided React UI** — One-page dashboard with pipeline status, story lineup, HTML preview, and approval controls.
 - **Automated delivery** — Optional GitHub Action (`.github/workflows/daily.yml`) to ping your deployed backend on a schedule.

 ## Tech Stack